 The notebooks of a genius

-Throughout his career, Leonardo recorded his ideas, thoughts and observations, spending and sketched.
+Throughout his career, Leonardo recorded his ideas, thoughts and observations, spending and sketches.
 Yet even if you understand the Italian that was spoken at the time of the Renaissance, it’s tricky to make sense of the copious notes made by Da Vinci.

 Leonardo developed his own style of writing.
-It’s often described as mirror writing, because it was penned from right to left and back to front.
+It’s often described as mirror writing because it was penned from right to left and back to front.
 Some people assume that this was because he wanted to keep his notes secret.
-Experts, though, have suggested it was largely to do with the fact he was left-handed, so pulling a quill from right to left would have been easier than writing in the conventional way.
+Experts, though, have suggested it was largely to do with the fact he was left-handed, so pulling a quill from right to left would have been easier than writing the conventional way.